BestTimesToVisit.com Logo

 Bologna Centrale Train Station

-The central hub for high-speed and regional trains, connecting Bologna to virtually every major Italian city and beyond.
-It's your gateway if arriving from or departing to other parts of Italy.
+The main hub for high-speed and regional trains, connecting Bologna to virtually every major Italian city and beyond.
+It's your gateway if arriving from afar or planning day trips.

 TPER City Buses